karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/CliTools/Program/LightPlanetInstallerApplication/updateApplicationByWishlist.md

 - source: mixed.
 The source to use as the wishlist.
 Can be either the keyword "lpi", or a string representing the planetDefinition.
      The planetDefinition is: $planetDotName(:$versionExpr=last)?
 - force: bool=false.
 Whether to force the reimport/reinstall
+- symlinks: bool=false, whether to use symlinks to the local universe when available, instead of copying planet dirs.